 A component system’s crossovers contain protection circuitry for the mids and tweeters, which makes bi-amping tricky business if they’re not specifically designed with the extra inputs to accommodate it.
-Here, Jeff’s taken the crossovers out, but he has a processor strictly controlling the range and intensity of frequencies that are being sent to the tweeters (as shown in the diagram).
+Here, Jeff took the crossovers out, but there's a processor strictly controlling the range and intensity of frequencies sent to the tweeters (as shown in the diagram).
 While some crossovers allow for bi-amping, Jeff cautions that if you bi-amp without a processor, you run a greater risk of damaging your tweeters.

 The processor: fine-tuning to perfection

 Alpine’s PXA-H800 gave Jeff the complete tuning tool he needed to get the great sound he was after.
 He tuned his system by adjusting the processor’s 31-band EQ for each individual channel, and by applying time correction.
 He used the remote to address each frequency and meticulously dialed in the levels until the sound curve smoothed out.

 But it’s not just about achieving a perfect curve — it’s also about how the system sounds and makes him feel.
 Jeff can set up his system in different ways, store the settings as presets, and recall them instantly to hear which one suits him best.

 The PXA-H800 processor takes the output from Jeff’s receiver, cleans it up, and sends it to his amplifiers.
 It also gives him a full suite of digital features for fine-tuning his system.

 Putting all the processing power within reach is the RUX-C800 controller, which Jeff mounted in his dash.
 He left enough cable so he can pull it out of its installed location and access the settings easily.